Mail Code: 94305-2160

 HUMBIO 129.
 Critical Issues in International Women's Health.
 4 Units.

-Women's lives, from childhood through adolescence, reproductive years, and aging.
+Facilitated discussion about women's lives, from childhood through adolescence, reproductive years, and aging.
 Economic, social, and human rights factors, and the importance of women's capacities to have good health and manage their lives in the face of societal pressures and obstacles.
-Emphasis is on life or death issues of women's health that depend on their capacity to negotiate or feel empowered, including maternal mortality, violence, HIV/AIDS, reproductive health, and sex trafficking.
+Emphasis is on life or death issues of women's health that depend on women's capacity to exercise their human rghts including maternal mortality, violence, HIV/AIDS, reproductive health, and sex trafficking.
 Organizations addressing these issues.
 A requirement of this class is participation in public blogs.
 Prerequisites: Human Biology core or equivalent or consent of instructor.

 HUMBIO 129S.
 Global Public Health.
 4 Units.

 The class is an introduction to the fields of international public health and global medicine.
 It focuses on resource poor areas of the world and explores major global health problems and their relation to policy, economic development and human rights.
-The course is intended for students interested in global health, development studies, or international relations, and provides opportunities for in-depth discussion and interaction with experts in the field. .
+The course is intended for students interested in global health, development studies, or international relations, and provides opportunities for in-depth discussion and interaction with experts in the field.
+Upper division course with preference given to upperclassmen.

 HUMBIO 129W.
 Health Care Systems Around the World.
 4 Units.